Thakur127/rust-shit/tcp_server/README.md

 # TCP Echo Server in Rust

-This is a simple TCP server implemented in Rust.
-The server listens for incoming client connections, reads data from clients, and echoes the data back to the client.
-Additionally, it sends a `$` prompt to the client before reading input.
+This is a simple TCP server implemented in Rust that listens for incoming client connections.
+It accepts Bash commands from clients, executes them, and sends the output back to the client.

 ## Features

-- **TCP server** that listens on `127.0.0.1:8080`.
+- **TCP server**: Listens on `127.0.0.1:8080` for incoming client connections.
-- **Time-to-Live (TTL)** configuration for the socket to control packet lifetime.
-- **Echo functionality**: The server reads client input and sends the same data back.
-- **Prompts clients**: The server sends a `$` prompt to the client before reading input.
+- **Command execution**: Clients can send Bash commands to the server, and the server will execute them and return the result.
-- **Graceful disconnection**: The server detects when a client disconnects.
+- **Graceful disconnection**: The server can detect when a client disconnects and cleanly shuts down the connection.

 ## Dependencies

-This project uses Rust's standard library, so there are no external dependencies.
+This project uses only Rust's standard library, so there are no external dependencies.

 ## How to Build and Run

 ### 1. Clone the Repository

+Clone the repository to your local machine:

 ```bash
 git clone https://github.com/Thakur127/rust-shit.git